valkey-io/valkey/TLS.md

 To-Do List
 ----------

-- [ ] redis-benchmark support.
+- [ ] valkey-benchmark support.
 The current implementation is a mix of using hiredis for parsing and basic networking (establishing connections), but directly manipulating sockets for most actions.
 This will need to be cleaned up for proper TLS support.
 The best approach is probably to migrate to hiredis